 The concept of a circular economy is not new, and many businesses are already implementing its principles into their operations, processes, designs and culture.

-Vestas wind turbines are designed with recycling in mind.
-When the turbine reaches its end of life, the company recovers around 83-89% of the turbine’s materials and components for future use.
-Additionally, the company has developed advanced repair services to retain the maximum value of materials from an environmental and circular economic perspective.
+Vestas designs it wind turbines with recycling in mind.
+When the turbine reaches its end of life, the company recovers around 83-89% of materials and components for future use.
+Additionally, the company developed advanced repair services to retain the maximum value of materials from an environmental and circular economic perspective.

 Leadership at BASF’s Huntsville, Alabama plant challenged its employees in 2016 to reduce their environmental footprint.
 They created a Zero Waste to Landfill team to analyze the facility’s material and energy as they sought to connect the dots between waste generation and waste disposal.
 Less than 0.2% of waste went to landfill in 2018.
 Furthermore, the facility reduced its general trash disposal by 40 tons, increased recycling by 71 tons and reused 81 tons of waste.

-In Chile, the nonprofit group PROHumana has helped promote sustainability as a central tenet to more than 440 organizations.
-Their work has influenced how businesses in the area address sustainability issues with their suppliers, customers and the greater community.
+In Chile, the nonprofit group PROHumana has promoted sustainability as a central tenet to more than 440 organizations.
+Their work has influenced how businesses in the area address sustainability with their suppliers, customers and the greater community.

 GEM China, an urban mining and resource management business, is known for recycling at scale.
 The company processes around 300,000 tons of battery waste per year by recycling scrapped lithium batteries from electric vehicles.
 GEM extracts nickel, cobalt and other important resources and prepares the materials for (re)use in battery energy storage systems.